restarone/comfortable-mexican-sofa-docs/Docs:-Content-Tags.md

 Wysiwyg tag content is displayed in Redactor Wysiwyg text editor.
 Redactor is capable of handling file and image attachments.
 Everything uploaded through this editor will create a *File* tagged as "wysiwyg".
-This allows creating attachments to non-persisted record.
+This allows creating attachments to a non-persisted record.
 However, take care with removing those files as you can't really tell if any pages actually use them.

 Redactor 10.2.5 is a premium editor that has OEM license that allows it to be